Entering the European market for black pepper

 Cambodia: emerging organic supplier with protected geographical origin

 Due to favourable climate and soil conditions, Cambodia is able to produce organic pepper.
 The main growing region is Battambang, followed by Kampong Thom and Rattanakiri.
 Due to its unique flavour and aroma, Kampot pepper is officially recognised by the Cambodian government and the EU as a product with a Protected Geographical Indication (PGI), also known as Poivre de Kampot in France.
 In Kampot province, most pepper is produced organically by smallholders.
-Pepper production in Cambodia is estimated at 18 to 20 thousand tonnes.
+Pepper production in Cambodia is estimated at 18 to 20 thousand tonnes per year.

 Which companies are you competing with?